osk2/erp/readme.md

-## Araytek ERP System
+## Simple ERP System

-Araytek ERP is a project powerd by Laravel 5.1
+Simple ERP is a project powerd by Laravel 5.1

 ----------